Tiamatt/Certifications/README.md

 - Github: [Tiamatt](https://github.com/Tiamatt)
 - Skype: **samira.yusifova**

-Summary
--------

 I am a Full Stack Developer with five years of experience in a full software development lifecycle – from concepts and requirements to deployment and support of web applications.
 Back in summer 2017 I became interested in Angular and fell in love with this great framework.
 I’m self-motivated and extremely passionate about web development in all its forms.
 Highly adaptable in quickly changing technical environments with strong organizational and analytical skills.

+Summary
+-------

+* Comfortable building responsive web applications with Angular/.NET
+* Experience working with and developing RESTful APIs
+* Able to create objects (tables, views, stored procedures, functions)  and write efficient SQL queries for relational databases.
+* Solid understanding of Object Oriented Programming (OOP) and capable of implementing OOP in JavaScript/C#/PHP
+* Focusing on readability, maintainability, and scalability when writing code
+* Managing and supporting multiple projects
+* Ability to work fully independently or as part of a team in Agile and DevOps cultures
+* Microsoft Certification Exam 98-361: Software Development Fundamentals
+* Master’s Degree in Economics, Umeå University, Sweden
+* Self-started with enthusiastic willingness to acquire new knowledge and skills

 Technical Sills